prerna2896/Book_Finder/README.txt

-If there is a conflict while pushing, it is probably because you have not pulled the lastest chnages on the repo.
+If there is a conflict while pushing, it is probably because you have not pulled the lastest changes on the repo.

 Try to do
 git pull

 You might need to resolve merge conflicts.

+For going back to an initial version of your repo:
+1) Delete the repo and do git pull or,
+2) git reset --hard HEAD